stadium-software/samples-upgrading/readme.md

 **NOTE**

 Never change any Javascript and only customise CSS in adherence with the [guidelines](#working-with-repos).
-If you come across a bug, please [report it](#repo-bugs) to me.
+If you come across a bug in any repo, please [report it](#repo-bugs) to me.

 - [Using and updating application repos](#using-and-updating-application-repos)
   - [Prerequisites](#prerequisites)